eZmaxinc/eZmax-SDK-go/docs/EzsignbulksendListElement.md

 SetSEzsignfoldertypeNameX sets SEzsignfoldertypeNameX field to given value.

-### GetEEzsignfoldertypePrivacylevel

-`func (o *EzsignbulksendListElement) GetEEzsignfoldertypePrivacylevel() FieldEEzsignfoldertypePrivacylevel`

-GetEEzsignfoldertypePrivacylevel returns the EEzsignfoldertypePrivacylevel field if non-nil, zero value otherwise.

-### GetEEzsignfoldertypePrivacylevelOk

-`func (o *EzsignbulksendListElement) GetEEzsignfoldertypePrivacylevelOk() (*FieldEEzsignfoldertypePrivacylevel, bool)`

-GetEEzsignfoldertypePrivacylevelOk returns a tuple with the EEzsignfoldertypePrivacylevel field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEEzsignfoldertypePrivacylevel

-`func (o *EzsignbulksendListElement) SetEEzsignfoldertypePrivacylevel(v FieldEEzsignfoldertypePrivacylevel)`

-SetEEzsignfoldertypePrivacylevel sets EEzsignfoldertypePrivacylevel field to given value.

-### GetBEzsignbulksendIsactive
+### GetBEzsignbulksendNeedvalidation

-`func (o *EzsignbulksendListElement) GetBEzsignbulksendIsactive() bool`
+`func (o *EzsignbulksendListElement) GetBEzsignbulksendNeedvalidation() bool`

-GetBEzsignbulksendIsactive returns the BEzsignbulksendIsactive field if non-nil, zero value otherwise.
+GetBEzsignbulksendNeedvalidation returns the BEzsignbulksendNeedvalidation field if non-nil, zero value otherwise.

-### GetBEzsignbulksendIsactiveOk
+### GetBEzsignbulksendNeedvalidationOk

-`func (o *EzsignbulksendListElement) GetBEzsignbulksendIsactiveOk() (*bool, bool)`
+`func (o *EzsignbulksendListElement) GetBEzsignbulksendNeedvalidationOk() (*bool, bool)`

-GetBEzsignbulksendIsactiveOk returns a tuple with the BEzsignbulksendIsactive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBEzsignbulksendNeedvalidationOk returns a tuple with the BEzsignbulksendNeedvalidation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBEzsignbulksendIsactive
+### SetBEzsignbulksendNeedvalidation

-`func (o *EzsignbulksendListElement) SetBEzsignbulksendIsactive(v bool)`
+`func (o *EzsignbulksendListElement) SetBEzsignbulksendNeedvalidation(v bool)`

-SetBEzsignbulksendIsactive sets BEzsignbulksendIsactive field to given value.
+SetBEzsignbulksendNeedvalidation sets BEzsignbulksendNeedvalidation field to given value.

 ### GetIEzsignbulksendtransmission